msoaresfurtado/uw-astro-arxiv-digest/README.md

 Automated weekly digest of astronomy papers on arXiv with UW-Madison affiliated authors.

-Every Friday, this tool queries arXiv for all `astro-ph.*` papers from the past week, filters for those with University of Wisconsin-Madison affiliations, and emails you a formatted digest.
+Every Wednesday, this tool queries arXiv for all `astro-ph.*` papers from the past week, filters for those with University of Wisconsin-Madison affiliations, and emails you a formatted digest.

 ## Features